Birla Planetarium in Kolkata- the sky show

 - There are no restaurants nearby, so you need to carry your own food and a water bottle.

 - It is a mild cold inside so make sure to wear medium warm clothes.

-Birla planetarium Other information
+Birla Planetarium Other information

-The Birla Planetarium is for those who have a keen interest to learn and know the depths of the universe and new discoveries of science.
+The Birla Planetarium is for those who have a keen interest to learn and know the depths of the universe and new discoveries in science.
 You would be excited to know and watch the shows which would leave a magical effect on you.
-From the beginning to the end you can experience the thrill of the show.
+From the beginning to the end, you can experience the thrill of the show.
 It is almost like the Planetarium in London and is the second-largest Planetarium in the world.
 The present modified version plays in front of you the three-dimensional show which makes you feel like sitting in a spaceship and watching the universe from there.

 This is great knowledge for the students as well as the adults.
 All updated positions of planets and threats of the universe are shown, the updated news of which is directly fed from NASA.
 You would be glad to know about the creation of the universe and how collisions have created a solar system and life on earth.
 That there is not one galaxy in h universe and thousands of galaxies are present.
 And how new inventions have been saving our earth from collisions with asteroids.

 - The Birla Planetarium is a chain of planetariums in India that provide audio-visual shows and exhibits on astronomy, science, and technology.

 - Where is the Birla Planetarium located?

 - The headquarters of the Birla Planetarium is located in Kolkata, India, but there are several other planetariums in India as well.

 - What kind of shows does the Birla Planetarium offer?